 The Test is timed to enable parents to make an informed choice ahead of the 31 October application deadline for school places.
-Information about the outcome of the Test will be sent approximately 4 weeks after the Test has been completed.
+Information about the outcome of the Test will be sent prior to 31 October.

 When will actual places be confirmed?

 Online, secondary school allocations will be emailed on National Offer Day to parents/carers/guardians (start of March each year).
 Secondary school allocation letters for those who applied on a paper form will be posted on National Offer Day via second class postage.
 Decision information giving your daughter’s allocated secondary school place will be sent directly to parents/carers/guardians by your Home, Local Authority, School Admissions Office.

 NGHS will be advised on National Offer Day of those girls who have been allocated to us.